alexisbl14/netflix-content-analysis-2008-2020/README.md

     * `rating_mapping` maps the original ratings to a label such as `Kid-Friendly`, `Teen`, `Adult`, or `Not Rated`

 ## Dataset Preparation
+The dataset included over 6,000 Netflix titles with different attributes, and the data required a bit of cleaning and restructuring.
 Most of the dataset preparation and cleaning was done in Excel:
 - In entries with a missing `rating` field, I looked up the rating on Google and filled it in myself
     * about 9 entries, or ~0.14% of entries, were affected here